Congress of the Republic of Peru: President and Bureau

 The most important officer is the President of Congress who is fourth in line of presidential succession if both the President and both vice-presidents are incapable of assuming the role.
 The President of Congress can only serve as interim president as he is required to call new elections if all three executive officers are not incapable of serving.
 This has happened once since the adoption of the current constitution when Valentín Paniagua became the interim president after the fall of the Alberto Fujimori regime in 2000.

 The President of Congress is elected for a one-year term by the rest of Congress.
 Re-election is possible but uncommon.
 The President of Congress is almost always from the majority party.
 Its most important responsibility is to control and guide debate in Congress.
 He also signs, communicates and publishes bills and other decisions made by Congress.
 He may delegate any of these responsibilities to one of the vice-presidents of Congress.

 The president serves along three vice-presidents who are collectively known as Mesa Directiva del Congreso, known as the Bureau in English.
 The three vice-presidents are not always from the same party as the president.
-The Bureau approves all administrative functions as well as all of Congress' internal financial policy and hiring needs.
+The Bureau approves all administrative functions as well as all of Congress's internal financial policy and hiring needs.
 Any member of the Bureau may be censored by any member of Congress.